PreviewLinks/php-previewlinks/README.md

 ### Images

 Use the `image` method to generate downloadable image URLs, be aware that this might increase the loading time on your page.
-If you want to use this for on-demand previews continue to Async image.
+If you want to use this for on-demand previews continue to Async images.

 ```php
 <?php